tnmsoft/betadocs/_docs/configuration/setup-a-datasource.md

 See <a href="http://www.connectionstrings.com" target="top">www.connectionstrings.com</a> for connection strings for different ODBC drivers and OLE DB providers.

-> @icon-info-circle The connection string is encrypted when it's stored in {{ site.app_name }}'s system files, so you don't have to worry about compromising your settings.
+> <span class="glyphicon glyphicon-info-sign" aria-hidden="true"></span> The connection string is encrypted when it's stored in {{ site.app_name }}'s system files, so you don't have to worry about compromising your settings.
 {% else %}
 {{ site.app_name }} connects to your database using an ODBC data source name (DSN).
 ODBC, or Open DataBase Connectivity, is a database access technology built into Windows that provides a consistent way of accessing data from different database engines.
 Using ODBC means {{ site.app_name }} doesn't have to know details such as where the server is located, which database to access, etc.; this information is defined in an ODBC data source your system administrator sets up.
 The first time you run it, no DSNs have been set up in {{ site.app_name }}, so you are prompted to go to the Setup Wizard.